fastapi/fastapi/docs/en/docs/async.md

     return burgers
 ```

-!!!
-Caveat
+!!! caveat
     `async def` can only be called inside of functions also defined with `async def`.
 It's like the chicken and the egg: How do you call the first `async` function?
 The original function is called the **first parameter function**.
-FastAPI already keeps track of these things for you.
+FastAPI already keeps track of this for you.

 With `async def`, Python knows that inside that function it has to be aware of `await` expressions, and that it can "pause" the execution of that function and go do something else before coming back.